Last Updated: July 17, 2020

-“Data Privacy Law” means, as the case may be, when applicable, EU General Data Protection Regulation 2016/679 (“GDPR”), the implementing acts of the foregoing by the Member States of the European Union and/or any other Applicable Law or regulation relating to the protection of Personal Data, personally identifiable information or protected health information.
+“Data Protection Law” means, as the case may be, when applicable, EU General Data Protection Regulation 2016/679 (“GDPR”), the implementing acts of the foregoing by the Member States of the European Union and/or any other Applicable Law or regulation relating to the protection of Personal Data, personally identifiable information or protected health information.

 “Data Processing Agreement” has the meaning set forth in the Preamble.

 “Data Subject” has the meaning set forth in the applicable Data Protection Law.

 “Effective Date” shall mean the date of execution of this DPA in accordance with the above (the “Effective Date”).